gregwattonville/chaos-game-2d/README.md

 This project was inspired by the youtube video: [Playing the Chaos Game (Sierpinski Triangle)](https://www.youtube.com/watch?v=droTYSmSGHg).

-I wanted the opportunity for students and myself to explore the concept of Chaos Game and view it from different perspectives to learn and build understanding.
+As a teacher, I wanted the opportunity for students to explore the methods of Chaos Game.
+Seeing it animated and having the opportunity to explore what happens when applied to different shapes opens up new perpectives and mathematical discorse in the classroom.

 ## Tags